ECB signals faster money-printing to keep lid on yields

 Euro zone growth is currently weaker than forecast as a new wave of the coronavirus pandemic and a painfully slow vaccine rollout are requiring longer lockdowns, challenging expectations for a rapid rebound in the spring.

-“While the overall economic situation is expected to improve over 2021, there remains uncertainty surrounding the near-term economic outlook, relating in particular to the dynamics of the pandemic and the speed of vaccination campaigns,” ECB President Christine Lagarde told a news conference.
+“While the overall economic situation is expected to improve over 2021, there remains uncertainty surrounding the near-term economic outlook, relating in particular to the dynamics of the pandemic and the speed of vaccination campaigns,” Lagarde told a news conference.

-New staff forecasts nevertheless saw slightly higher growth of 4% for 2021 as a whole.
-The inflation forecast was also raised to 1.5% from 1% seen in December, although Lagarde said that reflected temporary factors and energy price inflation.
+New staff forecasts nevertheless saw growth of 4% for 2021 as a whole, slightly higher than predicted in December.
+The inflation forecast was also raised to 1.5% from 1%, although Lagarde said that reflected temporary factors and energy prices.

-Investors had started to doubt the ECB’s commitment after bond purchase volumes actually decreased in the last two weeks, confounding expectations it would use its much-emphasised “flexibility” to run up market activity.

-The announcement came only hours after Germany’s IWH economic institute cut its 2021 growth forecast for Europe’s largest economy to 3.7% from 4.4% in December, citing the risk of a third wave of the pandemic in Germany.

-Lagarde said that real euro zone output would likely contract again in the first quarter of the year and stressed the patchiness of any signs of recovery.
-She said the longer-term inflation outlook was unchanged below its target of close to two percent.
+Lagarde said the euro zone economy was likely to contract again in the first quarter of 2021 and stressed the patchiness of any signs of recovery.
+She said the longer-term inflation outlook was unchanged below its target of close to 2 percent.

-With the bloc’s overall fiscal support seen as modest compared to the $1.9 trillion relief package approved by the United States Congress on top of earlier support, the level of future ECB stimulus is being closely watched.
+With the bloc’s overall fiscal support seen as modest compared to the additional $1.9 trillion relief package approved by the U.S. Congress on Wednesday, the level of future ECB stimulus is being closely watched.

 For the ECB, the trick will be implementing its renewed commitment to favourable financing conditions.